chenhowa/pokemon-evolver/DOCS.md

     * If :pokemon_id does not refer to one of the trainer's pokemon, return 400 Bad Request.
     * If :pokemon_id refers to one of the trainer's pokemon, return the pokemon with 200 OK.
 #### PATCH /trainers/:trainer_id/pokemon/:pokemon_id
+This updates a specific pokemon of a trainer, if the trainer exists.

 * If token is not valid, return 400 Bad Request
 * If token does not match trainer_id, return 403 Forbidden.
 * If :trainer_id does not refer to an existing trainer, return 404 Not Found